How to Submit a Request

 Upon the receipt of the request letter, the Field Museum will send a formal response letter acknowledging the request.
 It is at this point that any material on display will be removed if requested pending the consultation process.

-Step 4: Repatriation Program Research and Report
+Step 4: Assessment and Decision

-Step 6: Publication in Federal Register and Waiting Period
+Step 5: Publication in Federal Register and Waiting Period

 If the items or human remains are approved for repatriation under NAGPRA, a notice must be published in the Federal Register.
 This will take the form of a Notice of Inventory Completion (NIC) for human remains and associated funerary objects or a Notice of Intent to Repatriate (NIR) for unassociated funerary objects, objects of cultural patrimony, and/or sacred objects.
 The notice should be published in the Federal Register within 90 days of being received.

-Step 7: Physical Repatriation
+Step 6: Physical Repatriation

 If no other group comes forward, the Museum and tribe or group may move forward with physical repatriation.
 Museum staff can provide letters of support for repatriation grants or submit a grant proposal at the request of the tribe in order to facilitate the physical return of the items or human remains.